Bitcoin-Inscription-Marketplace/BIM-Protocol/creating-collection.md

 # Creating Collection

-Creating an Inscription does NOT require a previous transaction.
+Creating a Collection does NOT require a previous transaction.

-Here is what the header should look like when creating an inscription:
+Here is what the header should look like when creating a collection:

 ```
 {